therealozp/class-notes/parallel-systems/scheduling & architecture.md

+threads/blocks require resources to execute, so the **streaming multiprocessor (SMs)** can accommodate a limited number of threads/blocks at once, while *other blocks* have to wait before it is finished.

 in reality, we can launch up to millions of threads, but only thousands of blocks. even then, we should launch the number of blocks in the thousands, not just 4 blocks.

+## architecture
+threads are assigned to SMs at the granularity of the **block**, so all threads in a block are assigned **to the same SM**. this makes for *efficient collaboration*.

+so, threads in the same block can collaborate in ways that threads in different blocks cannot:
+- barrier synchronization
+- shared memory
+- other stuff

+## scheduling considerations
+all threads in a block assigned to an SM simultaneously, so it will only ever is assigned when SM secures enough resources. otherwise, running stuff at the same time **leads system to a deadlock**.

+### transparent scalability
-threads in **different blocks** are **asynchronous** (but threads in the *same block* are *synchronous*). this allows blocks to execute in any order, parallel or sequentially.
+threads in **different blocks** are **asynchronous** (but threads in the *same block* are *synchronous*).
+- allows blocks to execute in any order
+- parallel or sequentially.

+this allows massive code reuse, where the same code can be run on different devices with different amount of hardware parallelism.

-so, when writing CUDA programs, we try to write code that do not require synchronicity.
+so, when writing CUDA programs, we try to write code that **do not require synchronicity.**
 ## warps
 these are **groups of threads**, and the basic unit of scheduling. blocks assigned to an SM are **further divided** into warps for the host to schedule.